BigBang1112/gbx-net/README.md

 - .NET 6
 - .NET Standard 2.0

 You can still use GBX.NET 2 on the old .NET Framework, but the performance of the library could be degraded.
+Depending on the needs, I can add explicit .NET Framework support, but so far there haven't been ones not replaceable with .NET Standard 2.0.

 ## Preparation